evnik/XcodeRN/Xcode12Beta3.md

 ### Build System

+#### New Features in Xcode 12 beta 3

+*   XCFrameworks can now include `.dSYM` and `.bcsymbolmap` debugging symbol files in your library bundle with the `-debug-symbols` flag.
+Run the command `xcodebuild -create-xcframework -help` for additional usage information.
+(64910707)

+#### Resolved in Xcode 12 beta 3

+*   Fixed an issue where Xcode didn’t properly copy headers while processing an XCFramework.
+(64754387) (FB7786076)

 #### Deprecations

+*   The Build Settings editor no longer includes the Valid Architectures build setting (`VALID_ARCHS`), and its use is discouraged.
+Instead, there is a new Excluded Architectures build setting (`EXCLUDED_ARCHS`).
+(15145028)

 *   The legacy build system is deprecated, and will be removed in a future release.
 (62742902)